Brazil eyes pension vote, budget target after Temer dodges trial

 The risk of prosecutors pressing new charges against Temer could also darken the outlook.

-Prosecutor General Rodrigo Janot charged Temer last month with taking bribes from meatpacker JBS SA which the president denies.
+Prosecutor General Rodrigo Janot charged Temer last month with taking bribes from meatpacker JBS SA (JBSS3.SA) which the president denies.
 Congress voted on Wednesday to block those charges from proceeding to the Supreme Court, but Janot may still bring additional charges in the case.

-Wary of opening battles on several fronts, Temer is unlikely to move immediately on a plan to simplify the tax system.

-The government prefers to wait a few weeks to test support for pension reform before deciding its strategy on tax reform, the second government source told Reuters.

-Temer's minister in charge of relations with Congress, Antonio Imbassahy, acknowledged that the pension reform faces a more challenging outlook than the tax overhaul, but said Temer would seek to approve both.
+Temer's opponents failed to have him stand trial for corruption, but they said his coalition emerged with a smaller majority from Wednesday's damaging vote and that will hinder approval of his unpopular agenda.

+"Our strategy is to resist the reforms.
+The government has been weakened and will have greater difficulty getting pension reform through," said Carlos Zarattini, Workers Party leader in the lower house.

-The government will also need a quick answer to growing questions about missing its annual budget target.
+Wary of opening new battle front, Temer is unlikely to move any time soon on a plan to simplify Brazil's tax system.
+But his government will need a quick answer to growing questions about missing its annual budget target.

 So far Temer has raised fuel taxes, frozen spending and stepped up asset sales to avoid changing the target - a decision that investors could read as a sign of weaker fiscal discipline.